varda/varda/doc/rest-api/index.rst

 ..
 Todo: Cleanup this intro.

-This page documents the REST server API exposed by Varda server to client applications.
+This page documents the REST server API exposed by Varda to client applications.

 In general, the following HTTP error status codes can be returned on any